kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 <br>
 **Hypothesis for MINI_BATCH_SIZE:**

 As the MINI_BATCH_SIZE is increased, the performance for that particular experiment will become better.
-The reason being the MINI_BATCH_SIZE is the number of training data that will be sampled from the experience replay buffer and used to train our neural network.
+The reason being the MINI_BATCH_SIZE is the number of training data that will be randomly sampled from the experience replay buffer and used to train our neural network.
 If the training data size increases, the neural network will be able to learn better and also the chances of training on the same data will increase which will lead to a better learning.

 Each experiment will be run for the following values of MINI_BATCH_SIZE:
 ``` python